luno/moonbeam/docs/spec.md

 platform so that the channel can be used to send payments to any of the users on the platform.

+## Conventions

+This specification defines various data structures.
+These are described by structs in the Go language syntax.
+These structures are serialized into JSON format when used in the protocol.

 ## Definitions

 <dl>